Gallery 4710 brings contemporary Georgian art to Asia Now Paris Art Fair

 Merab Gugunashvili is a Tbilisi native who has a master’s in artistic ceramics from Tbilisi State Academy of Arts.
 His work is a mix of ceramics, textiles and painting.
 Gugunashvili’s art tackles powerful themes like gender, sexuality, and identity.
 He is known for creating works that push the boundaries of traditional clay forms and challenge viewers’ perceptions.
 He continues to live in Tbilisi and work there, where his work is featured in many solo and group exhibitions.

-Gallery 4710, which is exhibiting the works of Tamar Ndiradze and Merab Gugunashvili at the Now Paris Art Fair demonstrates once again its commitment to nurturing the most promising talent in contemporary Georgian Art.
-The gallery’s influence reaches far beyond Georgia and its collaborations with international fairs like Asia Now help Georgian artists get the recognition they deserve.
+Gallery 4710, which is exhibiting the works of Tamar Ndiradze and Merab Gugunashvili at the Asia Now Paris Art Fair demonstrates once again its commitment to nurturing the most promising talent in contemporary Georgian Art.
+The gallery’s reaches beyond Georgia and its collaborations with international fairs like Asia Now help Georgian artists get the recognition they deserve.

 Read More @ georgiatoday.ge